Google Pixel 2 Review: Overview & Price

 - More: Fast battery charging, MP4/H.264 player, MP3/WAV/eAAC+player, Photo/video editor, Document editor

-- Colors: Kinda Blue, Just Black, Clearly White
+- Colours: Kinda Blue, Just Black, Clearly White

 - Price: As seen in blog post above